 by Greg gimp Perry I live in Tulsa, Oklahoma.
 Tulsa is the buckle of the Bible belt.
 Tulsa’s loaded with poor saps from all over the world who attend two famous charismatic “colleges.”
 They ...
 Read More about A Charismatic christian vs. A Handicapped Man

 As I wrote in Disabling America, no handicapped person should be allowed to park in a normal person's spot.
-If I were King, I'd arrest this owner and ...
+That's exactly what this chick's doing because she's got the handicapped hanging placard ...
 Read More about Disabled People are Selfish